pathoam/solana/bench-exchange/README.md

     /// key 3 - `From` trade order
     /// key 4 - Token account associated with the To Trade
     /// key 5 - Token account associated with From trade
-    /// key 6 - Token account in which to deposit the Swappers profit from the swap.
+    /// key 6 - Token account in which to deposit the Matchers profit from the swap.
     SwapRequest,
 }